waytohealth/victor-hugo/site/content/projects/heart-safe-motherhood-hup-pah.md

   Blood pressure monitoring for pregnant women with a diagnosis of pre-eclampsia.
   They will be recruited via EPIC.
 The project/study leverages bidirectional messaging for BP monitoring and escalation to provider / care team on an exception basis.
-Rollout to Penn Hospitals
+Rollout to Penn Hospitals is not complete.
 results:
   - result: Increased guideline adherence by 80%
   - result: Reduced 7 day readmission by 80%